 Progress through the priority list continues in a rotating fashion until a valid reference is found and the MJTE can be synchronized to it.
-Should none be available, time will continue to be generated driven by the NCO.
+Should none be available, time will continue to be generated driven by the NCO, however accuracy will drift as specified earlier.
 At the moment a valid source does become available, that time reference will be used to synchronize the time master.

 Reference 1 Sec Tick alignment Notes IRIG B12x 2±2 μsec Dependent on signal quality IRIG B00x 25±50 μsec This input may be configured to receive a single ended or differential TTL time code signal.
 1PPS 25±25 nanosec This signal is used to align the time master 1-second rollover.
 The absolute YY,DDD,HH,MM,SS must be set by command.
 This input may be configured to receive a single ended or differential TTL time code signal.
 NTP Range from 5 μsec to milliseconds Depends on network configuration, number of nodes and location of the NTP server selected.
-A command is available to set the IP address of the desired NTP server with which to synchronize. РТР 75±50 nanosec Each node between the grand master clock and the MJTE must be PTP compliant to deliver this time accuracy.
-The MJTE will not synchronize to an PTP clock on the network when set to function as a PTP Master clock.
+A command is available to set the IP address of the desired NTP server with which to synchronize.